apache/pekko-connectors/docs/src/main/paradox/data-transformations/text.md

 The main use case for these flows is the transcoding of text read from a source with a certain character set, which may not be usable with other flows or sinks.
-For example may CSV data arrive in UTF-16 encoding, but the Alpakka CSV parser does only support UTF-8.
+For example may CSV data arrive in UTF-16 encoding, but the Apache Pekko Connectors CSV parser does only support UTF-8.

 @@project-info{ projectId="text" }